Home / Series / The Folk of the Air

 What is the correct Folk of the Air reading order?

-The main The Folk of the Air reading order is The Cruel Prince, The Wicked King, and The Queen of Nothing.
-If you want the optional companion afterward, read How the King of Elfhame Learned to Hate Stories last.
+The Folk of the Air reading order is The Cruel Prince, The Wicked King, The Queen of Nothing, and How the King of Elfhame Learned to Hate Stories.

 Is The Folk of the Air series complete?